taku25/UEP.nvim/README.md

       * Offers specialized commands for targeted searches within a single module (`:UEP module_files`) or across all `Programs` directories (`:UEP program_files`).
       * Allows filtering files by scope (**Game**, **Engine**).
       * Supports including module dependencies in the search (**--no-deps** or **--all-deps**).
+  * **Intelligent Code Navigation**:
+      * The `:UEP find_derived` command instantly finds all child classes that inherit from a specified base class.
+      * The `:UEP find_parents` command displays the entire inheritance chain from a specified class up to `UObject`.
+      * Leverages the class inheritance data cached by `:UEP refresh` for high-speed navigation.
   * **Intelligent Content Searching (Grep)**:
       * Performs high-speed content searches across the entire project and engine source code (requires ripgrep).
       * The `:UEP grep` command lets you specify the search scope (**Game** (default), **Engine**).